 In so doing, we also came face to face with the central role the mobile device and apps would come to play in both creating and consuming data — even as we as individuals remain left out of the equation.

-We left to start the first user-centric data platform and business — Personal.
+We left to start Personal, the first user-centric data platform and business.
 Based in Washington, DC, we are passionate about changing the technical, business model and even the social paradigms for data and the Digital You and Me.
-We are proud of the role we are playing as the first “small data” platform to help make such a model possible (see personal.com/news).
+We are proud of the role we are playing as the first “small data” platform to help make such a model possible (see the wikipedia page on Personal).
 It was a big, hard problem to build a secure, private, cloud-based data vault and network — and to get individuals and companies to understand why that was important.
-But the innovative applications being built on Personal’s platform, and the visionary partners who are transforming how they connect and interact with their customers, are bringing our vision closer to reality each and every day.
+But the innovative applications being built on Personal’s and digi.me’s combined platform, and the visionary partners who are transforming how they connect and interact with their customers, are bringing our vision closer to reality each and every day.

 I also pursue these interests as co-director of the Institute for Education’s Media and Technology Roundtable, where we regularly bring together thought leaders from the private and public sector, and on the Board of Directors of the Information Technology & Innovation Foundation.
-I am also a member of the World Economic Forum’s Global Agenda Council on Data and its Rethinking Personal Data Project, and am a participant in The Aspen Institute’s Communications and Society Program.
+I also served for a while as Vice Chair of the World Economic Forum’s Global Agenda Council on Data and its Rethinking Personal Data Project, and am a participant in The Aspen Institute’s Communications and Society Program.

 I am a graduate of the University of Michigan’s political science and history programs, and “postponed” completion of my MBA at the University of Chicago after writing the business plan for The Map Network in my first year.